pallene-lang/pallene/doc/manual.md

 The `value` type offers a limited form of dynamic typing.
 The main difference compared to Lua is that you are in Pallene does not allow you to perform any operations on a `value`.
-You may pass a `value` to a functions and youmay store it in an array but you cannot call, index or pass it to an arithmetic operator:
+You may pass a `value` to a functions and you may store it in an array but you cannot call, index or pass it to an arithmetic operator: